Shahrukh Khan's Maldives Diaries: His Kids Aryan, AbRam & Suhana Chill Like A Boss!

 On The Work Front

 The superstar is yet to announce his next project.
-Meanwhile, Shahrukh recently dubbed for the character of Mufasa for the Hindi version of 'The Lion King' while, Aryan lent his voice to the character of Simba.
+Meanwhile, Shahrukh recently dubbed for the character Mufasa for the Hindi version of 'The Lion King' while, Aryan lent his voice to the character of Simba.

-Shahrukh Khan Should Be The PROUDEST INDIAN SUPERSTAR As His True Fans Keep The Humanity Alive!